+Running the scene

-Hit Play mode and the demo will show a 2D bouncing circle falling and hitting the floor.
+-Hit Play mode and the demo will show a 2D bouncing circle falling and hitting the floor.
 This collision occurs because the layers on the ball and the floor (default and UI respectively) are actually interacting with each other.

-But if the user hit the New Layer button on the scene, the circle will be on TLForgeDemoLayer and then will fall below the floor.
-After that you can
+-Hit the New Layer button on the scene.
+The circle will be on TLForgeDemoLayer and then will fall below the floor.